brandonindia-mcs/Azure-Verified-Modules/docs/static/includes/avm-terraform-module-review-template.md

 As per the module ownership requirements and responsibilities at the time of [assignment](REPLACE WITH THE LINK TO THE AVM MODULE PROPOSAL), the AVM Team is opening this issue, requesting you to validate your module against the below AVM specifications and confirm its compliance.

-Please don't close this issue and merge your AVM-Review-PR until advised to do so.
+Please don't close the AVM-Review issue and/or merge your AVM-Review-PR until approved to do so.
 This review is a prerequisite for publishing your module's v0.1.0 in the Terraform Registry.
 The AVM team is happy to assist with any questions you might have.

 **Requested Actions**
 1. Complete the below task list by ticking off the tasks.